PriyaMulla/Carpool-Connect-VC/doc/design.md

 For first iteration, think of it as building a project like pet trainer so instead of looking if any of the fields are empty after clicking sign up, it does it at every point cuz its more impossible to do at this stage of the process

-Profile might be its own class as like a page other users can see (Sam said this would be a good idea and to add all these other attr [picture and below] to profile)

 from user -> CPA, user inputs raw data so Input account information is ok

-we can maybe delete getUsername and getPassword cuz it would be implied that CPA has the constraints so it has filtered to see if the inputs were good or bad

-Maybe move acc = create.... at the bottom so that it makes the account after CPA has done its filtering

-Profile could be like UI type thing so it only shows the User's name and email address without exposing any account info
+a method called getProfile() could get the necessary parameters

-If pr is successfully created, pr pings to CPA that account created
+If pr/or acc is successfully created, pr pings to CPA that account created

 //CPA sends email ping to email server  // fist iteration just make sure the substring vassar.edu is there